Less is more!

 2. Abandoned the pursuit of unnecessary belongings

 When you’ve simplified your belongings, you tend not to want to buy more stuff!
 And when I stopped looking at online shopping sites or wandering around shops I had more time and money.
-I find living with fewer things means I enjoy the things I have a whole lot more, after all, less is more!
+I find living with fewer things means I enjoy the things I have a whole lot more, and buying less is kinder to the planet.

 3. Changed my morning routine